JamesWoolfenden/learn-packer/docs/packer-null.md

 --> null: Did not export anything.
 This is the null builder
 ```

-Hopefully i set your expectations low, so no suprises.
+Hopefully I set your expectations low, so no suprises.
 A null communicator is not that helpful, but you can set a few other parameters.
 You can set the builder to talk to an existing instance: